 If a child enters kindergarten behind, their chances of reading on grade level by third grade are much slimmer.
 If that child isn’t reading on grade level by third grade, they are four times less likely to graduate from high school.

-Magnolia Society volunteers are working to bring early childhood education to the forefront of community leaders’ and parents’ minds.
-With much more work to do, we are committed to expanding our reach every year, making early childhood education a priority for all throughout West Georgia.
+We are committed to expanding our reach every year, making early childhood education a priority for all throughout West Georgia.

 Congratulations to Our 2021 Winners!